 Recently the new concept of free girl’s galas was used by the Harrogate and District JGFL to attract girls in the area to play football and develop their skills and have organised fun whilst doing so.
 The very first free Harrogate and District gala took place at Scotton Scorchers and was aimed at under 9 to under 11 year olds.

-Using our own development funds, funding from the WRCFA as well as the kind sponsorship from Harrogate Town AFC the Harrogate and District JGFL hired Harrogate Town CNG Stadium, (3G pitch) to host a free girl’s gala for under 9 to under 11 year olds and we were delighted to see girls attending from all over the Harrogate and District area as well as the surrounding region.
+Using our own development funds, funding from the WRCFA and the kind sponsorship from Harrogate Town AFC the Harrogate and District JGFL hired Harrogate Town CNG Stadium, (3G pitch) to host a free girl’s gala for under 9 to under 11 year olds and we were delighted to see so many girls attending from all over the Harrogate and District area as well as the surrounding region.

 Due to the ongoing demand and success the free galas have been held at various Clubs throughout the region including the following venues:

 Scotton Scorchers / Bedale / Harrogate Railway / Knaresborough Celtic / Killinghall Nomads and Harrogate Town.

 Due to the increased demand for the current galas in the season 2019-2020 under 7 to under 9 year olds are now playing gala football with this season’s under 10s and under 11s playing their own development football within the Harrogate & District League structure, as well as tournaments, which is a resounding success for all the hard work put in by the organisers and by the League.